-7. Related Parties
+11. Related Parties

-The Company uses Gendreau Consulting, LLC, a consulting firm ("Gendreau"), for drug development, clinical trial design, and planning, implementation and execution of contracted activities with CROs.
-Gendreau's managing member became the Company's Chief Medical Officer ("CMO") effective January 1, 2021.
-The Company has and will continue to contract the services of the CMO's spouse through the firm to perform certain activities in connect with the Company's ongoing clinical development of product candidates.
-During the years ended December 31, 2022 and 2021, the Company paid Gendreau \$356,088 and \$326,416, respectively, and had accounts payable of \$21,000 and \$24,840 to Gendreau as of December 31, 2022 and 2021, respectively.
+The Company uses Gendreau Consulting, LLC, a consulting firm ("Gendreau"), for drug development, clinical trial design and planning, implementation and execution of contracted activities with the clinical research organization.
+Gendreau's managing member is the Company's Chief Medical Officer ("CMO").
+The Company may continue to contract the services of the CMO's spouse through Gendreau to serve as the Company's Medical Director and to perform certain activities in connection with the Company's ongoing clinical development of its product candidates.
+During the years ended December 31, 2024 and 2023, the Company paid Gendreau \$56,141 and \$103,624, respectively, and had accounts payable of \$21,260 and \$0 to Gendreau as of December 31, 2024 and 2023, respectively.
+See also Note 9 - "Promissory Note with Related Party" and Note 2 under "Subsequent Events".

-8. Commitments and Contingencies
+12. Commitments and Contingencies